GLOBAL MARKETS-World stocks hold near 16-month highs after strong week

 The dollar index, which tracks the greenback against a

-basket of six major rival currencies, was up 0.2 percent on the
+basket of six major rival currencies, was steady on the day at

 back toward last week's 10-month high of 114.83 yen.